[Post Updated August 7, 2018] (I need to write a new artcile updating my current boarding process… bother me enough and I will.)

 WHAT YOU NEED

-First go out and buy your board!
+First, go out and buy your board!
 Figure out what size and type you want.
 I got a cork board for $15 at Walmart.
-Once you have your board, divide it into 4 sections using tape or a marker.
-Top row is act one, 2nd row is first half of act 2 ending at the midpoint, 3rd row is 2nd half of act 2 ending at the act 3 break, and last row is act 3.
-From here you simply take your index cards and put them up on the board.
+Once you have your board, divide it into four sections using tape or a marker.
+Top row is act one, 2nd row is the first half of act 2 ending at the midpoint, 3rd row is 2nd half of act 2 ending at the act 3 break, and the last row is act 3.
+From here you just take your index cards and put them up on the board.
 You should end with around 9-11 cards per row.
 Each card represents a scene, or sequence of scenes, such as CAR CHASE.
 I use colored index cards.
-In the picture above I have BLUE cards as main story, RED cards as action, PURPLE cards as B-story, and GREEN cards as C-story.
-This really helps me visually see the flow of the story and improve on my pacing.
+In the picture above I have BLUE cards as the main story, RED cards as action, PURPLE cards as B-story, and GREEN cards as C-story.
+This helps me visually see the flow of the story and improve on my pacing.
 You can use whatever colors you want, or no colors at all.

 I find the board extremely helpful.
 Look at the end of act 3 in the picture.
-There is a big hole in my story, and I know this because it is literally right in front of my face.
-The board really lets you know where your story is light or heavy.
+There is a big hole in my story, and I know this because it is right in front of my face.
+The board lets you know where your story is light or heavy.
 Another great thing about the board is how you can switch index cards around at will.
 Changing the sequence of scenes has never been so easy!
 If you want, you can take all the cards down and bring them with you.
 Shuffling them around and improving on them during class, church, or the bar.
 The board is also a great way to procrastinate before actually writing.
 I have procrastination down to an art form.
-In the end the board means nothing… but I think it greatly helps the writing process.
+In the end, the board means nothing… but I think it greatly helps the writing process.